tu2-atmanand/Task-Board/README.md

 - **Drag N Drop for Tasks :** User will be able to drag and drop tasks from one column to another for easy editing fields.
 - **Temporary Task :** User will be able to add a temporary task which is not required to be saved in any file.
 - **New Board Type :** A new type of Board knows as `Markdown` will be added, which will work with a single markdown file, similar to the Kanban Plugin.
-- **Comments and Activity :** From the Task Popup window, you can add comments to the task, which will help you to document everything you were doing while working on this task, similar to Github Projects Kanban boards.
+- **Comments and Activity :** From the Task Popup window, you can add comments to the task, which will help you to document everything you were doing while working on this task, similar to GitHub Projects Kanban boards.

 ## How to Contribute